OctoPrint/venv-tool/README.md

 <!--INSERT:recreate-venv-->
 ```
-usage: octoprint-venv-tool recreate-venv [-h] [--python PYTHON] venv
+usage: octoprint-venv-tool recreate-venv [-h] [--python PYTHON]
+                                         [--ignore-plugin-errors]
+                                         venv

 positional arguments:
   venv                  path of the venv

 options:
   -h, --help            show this help message and exit
-  --python PYTHON  python binary to use for creating the venv, optional, if
+  --python PYTHON       python binary to use for creating the venv, optional,
-                   not provided the version used to run the script will be
+                        if not provided the version used to run the script
-                   used
+                        will be used
+  --ignore-plugin-errors
+                        Continue if trying to install a plugin raises an error
 ```
 <!--/INSERT:recreate-venv-->